Transactional Writing: Letters That Heal

 Transactional Writing Choice # 1: The Compassionate Letter

 Imagine if someone you love, your closest friend, your child, your partner, or your significant other had suffered some trauma or traumas

 In a compassionate and respectful way, write a letter with what advice would you have for them from your experience?
 You might also:

-• Or write about any way that there was a benefit to the crisis?
+- Write about any way that there was a benefit to the crisis.

-• Or write about what your loved one might have learned about himself or herself from going through this difficulty?
+- Write about what your loved one might have learned about himself or herself from going through this difficulty.

 After you finish writing, go back and change or add anything you want.
 Rewrite as necessary until your letter is as good as you can make it.